Whizzer (roller coaster)

 Whizzer, originally named Willard's Whizzer, is a steel roller coaster located at Six Flags Great America in Gurnee, Illinois, United States.
 Designed by Werner Stengel and built by Anton Schwarzkopf, the Speedracer model was one of two identical roller coasters built for the Marriott Corporation in time for the debut of their Great America parks in 1976.
+Whizzer is the last remaining Speedracer roller coaster in the world.

-The first installation of the ride opened with California's Great America on March 20, 1976, and it operated until 1988.
+The first installation of Whizzer opened with California's Great America on March 20, 1976, where it operated until 1988.
 The second opened with Six Flags Great America on May 29, 1976, and remains in operation.
-Both were the last Speedracer models ever built by Schwarzkopf, and the remaining Whizzer installation is the only Speedracer left in existence after the removal of Montaña Rusa at Parque del Café in Montenegro, Quindío, Colombia in 2025.

 History

 In the early 1970s, Marriott Corporation was looking to extend its hotel and restaurant operations into the amusement park industry.
 They began planning the construction of three parks in separate metropolitan areas throughout the United States.
 Their goal was to have them open in time to celebrate the nation's Bicentennial.
 Although one of the parks was abandoned due to local opposition, the other two opened as planned in 1976.

 Both parks were named Marriott's Great America, and the first opened in Santa Clara, California, on March 20, 1976.
 The second opened in Gurnee, Illinois, on May 29, 1976.
 One of the headlining attractions at both parks on opening day was Willard's Whizzer, which was named after Marriott founder J. Willard Marriott.
 Whizzer was a custom-built Speedracer model designed by Werner Stengel and built by Anton Schwarzkopf, a well-known amusement manufacturing company responsible for many rides that opened in the mid-to-late 20th century.